cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-networking-nym-node-operator-guide-2026.md

 As an operator, you can help the network by choosing a less common provider or a less common region.

 In addition, if you plan to operate a Nym exit gateway, you should think carefully about the legal [jurisdictions](https://nym.com/docs/operators/community-counsel/jurisdictions) of your hosting provider and the country where your server is located.

+> I'm not a lawyer, but based on my research, a distinctly U.S., First Amendment-absolutist view would place these jurisdictions among the most protective of free speech worldwide:
+>
+> 1. **United States (baseline)**
+> 1. **Estonia:** Among EU states, Estonia is unusually close to a "pure incitement" standard and ranks extremely high on press-freedom indexes.
+> 1. **Norway:** Very strong constitutional language on speech, highly independent courts and media, and consistently among the top countries for press freedom.
+> 1. **New Zealand:** Strong legal protection for expression, high overall freedom, and relatively narrow hate-speech offenses (mostly racial incitement), with recent attempts to expand them scaled back.
+> 1. **Netherlands:** Very high press freedom, a long tradition of religious and political tolerance, and a strong free-expression culture despite hate-speech statutes.
+>
+> Keep in mind, though, that the United States is in a category of its own:
+> every other country you'd recognize as a liberal democracy generally has more latitude to restrict speech in law - especially around hate speech, "extremism," or religious offense.

+Viewed through a very US-style, First-Amendment-absolutist lens, the most free speech jurisdictions around the world would be the following.
+But keep in mind that the US is in a category of its own.
+Every other country you'd recognize as "liberal-democratic" has more room to restrict speech in law, especially around hate speech, "extremism," or religious offense.

+1. United States (baseline)
+1. Estonia: Among EU states, Estonia is unusually close to a "pure incitement" standard and is extremely high on press-freedom rankings.
+1. Norway: Super-strong constitutional speech language, very independent courts and media, and consistently the top press-freedom country.
+1. New Zealand: Strong legal protection of expression, high overall freedom, and relatively narrow hate-speech crimes (mostly racial incitement), with attempts to expand them recently scaled back.
+1. Netherlands: Very high press freedom, long tradition of religious and political tolerance, and a strong free-expression culture despite hate-speech statutes.

 Exit gateways can attract more attention than other node types because they connect the Nym network to the public Internet.
 That makes provider policy, local law, and abuse handling procedures much more important.